You can’t have a true period while pregnant, but light, period-like bleeding can happen in early pregnancy.

 The menstrual cycle is a complex interplay of hormones that prepares the body for potential pregnancy each month.
 Typically lasting around 28 days, this cycle can vary from person to person.
 The cycle consists of several phases: the follicular phase, ovulation, the luteal phase, and menstruation.

 During the follicular phase, which starts on the first day of menstruation, follicles in the ovaries mature in response to rising levels of estrogen.
-Around day 14, ovulation occurs when an egg is released from a mature follicle.
+Ovulation often occurs about 14 days before the next expected period in a typical 28-day cycle, though timing varies from person to person.
 This is the most fertile time in the cycle.
 If sperm are present during ovulation, fertilization can occur.

 After ovulation comes the luteal phase.
 If the egg isn’t fertilized, hormone levels drop, leading to menstruation—what we commonly refer to as a period.
-Most people believe that having a period means they cannot be pregnant; however, there are exceptions.
+Most people believe that having a period means they cannot be pregnant; however, bleeding that looks like a period can still happen for other reasons.

 Can You Be Pregnant During Your Period?

 The short answer is yes; it is possible to be pregnant while experiencing bleeding that resembles a period.
-This scenario often arises due to several factors:
+A true menstrual period does not continue during pregnancy, but several kinds of bleeding can be mistaken for one:

-1. Implantation Bleeding: After conception occurs, a fertilized egg may implant itself into the uterine lining around six to twelve days post-ovulation.
+- Implantation Bleeding: After conception occurs, a fertilized egg may implant itself into the uterine lining around six to twelve days after ovulation.
 This can cause light spotting or bleeding that some may mistake for their period.

-2. Irregular Cycles: For those with irregular cycles, determining ovulation can be tricky.
-If ovulation occurs later than usual and unprotected intercourse happens close to this time, it’s possible to conceive and still experience bleeding shortly thereafter.
+- Irregular Cycles: For those with irregular cycles, determining ovulation can be tricky.
+If ovulation occurs later than usual and unprotected intercourse happens close to this time, it’s possible to conceive and then notice bleeding around the time a period would normally be expected.

-3. Hormonal Fluctuations: Hormonal imbalances can lead to unexpected bleeding during times when one might typically expect their period.
+- Hormonal Fluctuations: Hormonal changes can lead to unexpected bleeding during times when one might typically expect their period.

 Signs of Pregnancy During Your Period